bringauto/fleet-management-http-api/docs/data_manipulation.md

 ### Post

 Requirements:
-- Unique ID.
+- A unique ID.

 Result:
-- Stop is created.
+- A Stop is created.

 ### Delete